RizzlerGod102/TIC-TAC-TOE-GAME/README.md

 Open the folder and run the game file:

-For Python: double-click tictactoe.py or run python tictactoe.py in your terminal.

-Take turns placing ❌ and ⭕ by following the on-screen prompts (e.g., choose row and column).
+Take turns placing ❌ and ⭕ on the grid

 Watch the board update after each move.